SyedNaqiRizvi/tedious-async/README.md

 # Tedious Async

 An ES6 Typescript async/await wrapper around the tedious library.

+# Details

-This includes several extension functions that can be used with async/await as well as all other original tedious functinoality.
+This package includes several extension functions that can be used with async/await as well as all other original tedious functinoality.
 As a utility, all query extension functions return SQL data as JSON with column name as field name and the column value as field value.

+Additional Details:
+* Last updated: May 31, 2019
+* Dependencies: tedious

+# Installation

+> npm install --save tedious-async

 # Usage